 NOTE: Due to safety concerns, the purchase, lease, or rental of 12- and 15-passenger vans for official university road travel is prohibited.
 For additional information about ASU’s Vehicle Policy, see FAC204.

-Tuition and fees should be budgeted in the “Other” category.
-Tuition remission is normally NOT subject to F&A. Please refer to the F&A Sitelet for additional guidance on when to charge F&A on tuition costs.
+Tuition and fees should be budgeted in the “other” category.
+Tuition remission is normally NOT subject to F&A. Please refer to the F&A page for additional guidance on when to charge F and A on tuition costs.
 Tuition remission must be charged in proportion to the effort of the GRA.
 Based upon the Graduate College policy, GRA effort during the AY cannot exceed 20 hours per week and is thus considered 100% effort.
 The tuition amount below assumes a GRA AY effort of 100% (20 hours per week).